-Today, the sweet, spicy rhizome is cultivated in tropical countries throughout the world, including Jamaica, India, and Australia.
+Today, the sweet, spicy rhizome is cultivated in tropical countries worldwide, including Jamaica, India, and Australia.
 Staying close to its roots, ginger is commonly prescribed by practitioners of ancient, holistic healing systems, such as Ayurvedic medicine and Traditional Chinese Medicine.
-Plus, ginger remains a popular home remedy for several ailments, most commonly those that affect the gastrointestinal tract.
+Ginger remains a popular home remedy for several ailments, most commonly affecting the gastrointestinal tract.
 After all, who hasn’t sipped ginger ale to help relieve an upset stomach?

 Ginger as Medicine

 While ginger has a long track record as an effective treatment for digestion, scientists have begun investigating those claims more closely to understand why and how it works so well.

 Ginger has an elaborate chemical makeup.
 Scientists have identified 115 bioactive compounds with antioxidant, anti-inflammatory, and antiemetic properties.
 Plus, some of these compounds affect digestion.
 That’s one reason we see such a broad range of health-promoting effects.
 But, because ginger is so complicated, scientists face a more significant challenge in nailing down exactly how it functions.
 Fortunately, they are making headway.